+Statement: An animal that can fly is a bird.
 Statement: x = 28 when x - 5 = 23.

-Conditional:
+Conditional: Conditional:

+Converse Converse:

-Converse:
+Converse: Inverse:

-Inverse:
+Inverse: Contrapositive:

-Contrapositive:
+Contrapositive: Biconditional:

-Biconditional:
+Biconditional: Conclusion: The given statement

-Conclusion: The given statement is logically
+Conclusion: The given statement is logically is logically

 - 1. How will you conclude that an argument is logically valid or not?
 What are bases? - 2.
 How are arguments proved or disproved?